ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Section 139 of Income Tax Act 1961 - Late ITR Filing

 The Income Tax Department of India has classified the income of an Indian citizen into five broad categories based on income sources.
 These five categories are mainly salary, house property, business, capital gains, and other sources.
-Every person with income is supposed to pay an income tax to the government and. is required to file their tax returns within a fixed deadline.
+Every person whose income falls within tax bracket is supposed to pay an income tax to the government and file their tax returns within a fixed deadline.
 The section is divided into several categories to deal with different types of returns, and every Indian citizen is advised to follow these guidelines.

 Section 139 of the Income Tax Act of 1961 has several subsections defining norms and regulations as per different cases and circumstances.
-The following section will talk about them in length.
+Keep reading this guide to learn more about Section 139.

 What is Section 139(1)?